lynx-json/jsua-lynx/README.md

 * `data-lynx-container-input-item` - contains the `data-lynx-container-input-value` view and its associated `data-lynx-container-input-remove` control
 * `data-lynx-validation-state` - the current validation state of the view

+## View Functions

+A view representing a node of a Lynx JSON document may have the following methods/functions:

+* `lynxGetVisibility` and `lynxSetVisibility` - accessors for getting/setting the visibility of a view.
+* `lynxGetValue` and `lynxSetValue` - accessors for getting/setting the value of an input
+* `lynxAddValue` and `lynxRemoveValue` - accessors for adding/remove values from a container input

 ## View Events

-A view representing a node of a Lynx document may emit the following events:
+A view representing a node of a Lynx JSON document may emit the following events:

+* `change` - emitted when an input view's value changes
-* `lynx-visibility-change` - emitted when the view's `data-lynx-visibility` value changes.
+* `lynx-visibility-change` - emitted when the view's `data-lynx-visibility` value changes
 * `lynx-validation-state-change` - emitted when the view's `data-lynx-validation-state` value changes.
-The event object will have a `validation` property whose value is an object (conforming to Lynx's "Validation Constraint Object" interface) with the following properties:
+The event object will have a `validation` property whose value is an object (conforming to Lynx JSON's ["Validation Constraint Set Object"](http://lynx-json.org/specification/specifications/properties/validation/) interface) with the following additional properties:
   - `state` - the overall validation state for the view after considering the state of all constraints
   - `priorState` - the overall validation state for the view prior to the change
-  - `changes` - an array of the validation constraints for the view that have changed state
+  - `constraints` - an array of the validation constraints (conforming Lynx JSON's "Validation Constraint Object" interface) for the view also with their own `state` and `priorState` properties
-  - `constraints` - an array of all validation constraints for the view each having their own `state` and `priorState` properties (and also conforming to Lynx's "Validation Constraint Object" interface)
+  - `changes` - an array of references to the validation constraints that have changed state